breandan/breandan.github.io/_drafts/2018-01-30-turing-test.md

 [^4]: Human players are guided using a [predictive keyboard](https://en.wikipedia.org/wiki/Predictive_text) with a whitelist of valid words.
 This restriction can be relaxed as bots become more sophisticated.
 [^5]: During this phase, rookie bots are *only* allowed to send messages, and not allowed to end the conversation by predicting their correspondent.
 [^6]: Due to the potential imbalance between the number of humans and bots, there is a *matchmaking problem*.
 It is necessary to impose a rate limit on the number of games each bot is allowed to play, both simultaneously and on a daily basis.
 Furthermore, once the number of bots grows, the platform must allocate humans to bots in a such a way that humans and bots are matched evenly throughout the day, and ensures each participant competes with an equal number of humans and bots.
 The details of the matchmaking problem are not discussed here.
 [^7]: Consider the scenario where a cheating bot plays two humans at once, and simply copies responses between their conversations.
-We can prevent this (and the similar [Mechanical Turk](https://en.wikipedia.org/wiki/The_Turk) exploit) by requiring bots to submit their response immediately (suppose within 100ms), and wait for a predetermined delay to post the reply, to avoid arousing suspicion.
+We can prevent this (and the similar [Mechanical Turk](https://en.wikipedia.org/wiki/The_Turk) exploit) by requiring bots to submit their response immediately (suppose within 1 second), and wait for a predetermined delay to post the reply, to avoid arousing suspicion.
 [^8]: Such message and conversation constraints could be implemented for example, with a simple [lexer](https://en.wikipedia.org/wiki/Lexical_analysis) or [pattern-matching](https://en.wikipedia.org/wiki/Pattern_matching) DSL.